nhsengland/it-standards/idam/peopledb.md

    Standard data for staff information.
 To be used by all internal systems requiring access to staff data and staff metadata.
 stage: 4.
 Final Approval Stage
 created: 2020-12-03
-lastUpdated: 2021-06-10 22:26:40
+lastUpdated: 2022-06-24 12:41:41
-reviewDate: 2021-05-01
+reviewDate: 2022-10-01
 ---

 The People Database is a collection of tables maintained by Corporate IT that bring together various information about staff and other internal system users
-(e.g. contractors, embedded and seconded staff, and other organisations that we provide support for such as NHSX, Leadership Academy, etc).
+(e.g. contractors, embedded and seconded staff, and other organisations that we provide support for such as HRA, Leadership Academy, etc).

 Any IT system that needs data about internal users can use this database so that a consistent set of information is made available to all systems and services.